 Do not use a toothbrush on soft gems because they scratch easily.
 Instead, use a clean makeup brush and warm soapy water.

-Before Cleaning any jewellery make sure you cover the sink’s drain.
+Before Cleaning any jewelry make sure you cover the sink’s drain.
 This will save any gemstone that comes loose while cleaning.

-When you set jewellery down, lay it gently on a soft pad.
+When you set jewelry down, lay it gently on a soft pad.

 Ultrasonic cleaners can shake stones loose from their mountings and cause problems for porous stones like lapis and turquoise.

-Avoid simple jewellery repairs that require heat.
+Avoid simple jewelry repairs that require heat.
 This can damage an irradiated red or purple tourmaline by causing its color to fade or change.